 1. Cornstarch Flavor: More Like A Thickening Agent

 What is cornstarch flavor like?
 Does it taste like any other flour or starch?
+Many people tend to compare cornstarch against potato starch, is it true that these two taste similar?
+Or is this just a myth?

 Well, cornstarch actually does not taste like anything.
 Despite being made from corn, cornstarch does not taste like corn at all.
 Do you know the taste of regular flour?
 Yes.
 Cornstarch tastes like flour, which is very bland and pale in flavor.